-Bachelor's Degree in Germany
+Bachelor's degree in Germany

 Tuition-free undergraduate education at world-class German universities.
 Your complete guide to getting admitted, enrolled, and settled.

-Last updated: March 2026
+Last updated: May 2026

-Why Study Your Bachelor's in Germany?
+Why study your Bachelor's in Germany?

 Germany is one of the few countries in the world where you can earn a Bachelor's degree at a public university without paying tuition fees.
 Whether you choose an English-taught or German-taught program, you will only pay a semester contribution of €150–350, which typically includes a public transport ticket (the Deutschlandticket at €63/month is often bundled in).